 - Lab studies or diagnostic testing for COVID-19 required during an ER evaluation or inpatient hospital stay.

 Yes.
-To help you get the care you need, Horizon BCBSNJ is waiving out-of-pocket costs for covered services when provided through telemedicine for at least 90 days after the end of the public health emergency and State of Emergency as declared by Governor Murphy.
-This means, Horizon BCBSNJ is:
+To help you get the care you need, Horizon is waiving out-of-pocket costs for covered services when provided through telemedicine for at least 90 days after the end of both New Jersey’s public health emergency, which ended June 4, 2021, and State of Emergency, which is still in effect.
+This means, Horizon is:

 - Relaxing its telemedicine rules so members can get covered services by phone, video (including common video platforms such as FaceTime and Skype) and chat from in-network and out-of-network health care professionals.